top of page

 In this article, we have reviewed Bill Bengen's seminal work, which evaluated taking inflation-adjusted withdrawals from a portfolio over fixed timeframes.
 Bengen's work was instrumental in putting a framework around retirement withdrawal planning.
 Examples of common thinking at the time included:

-In retirement, you cannot afford to take the risk of being invested in the stock market and should instead be invested 100% in bonds.
+• In retirement, you cannot afford to risk being invested in the stock market and should instead invest 100% in bonds.

 While Bengen's work was considered groundbreaking at the time, given that retirement research has evolved since his initial publication, there is an argument that it should now be viewed more as an academic exercise rather than a practical tool for real-world retirement planning, one that looks good in theory but less so in practice.